 All students are required to successfully pass a qualifying examination which is taken some time after completion of the second-year research project, but no later than the spring semester of the student’s fourth year of study.
 This examination is designed to adhere to and reflect the scientist-practitioner approach to counseling psychology by emphasizing clear and cogent linkages among observation and inference, theory and practice.
 Five core areas of counseling psychology are assessed: (1) counseling theory and practice, (2) vocational counseling and career development, (3) research issues, (4) multicultural and diversity issues, and (5) professional and ethical issues.
 The evaluation of the qualifying exam is designed to provide a constructive learning experience.
-Details concerning the format, time sequence and grading of the qualifying exam are outlined in the Counseling Psychology Handbook located online by clicking here on this link.
+Details concerning the format, time sequence and grading of the qualifying exam are outlined in the Counseling Psychology Handbook.

 Students are required to complete a year-long predoctoral internship before earning their doctorate.
 Internships exist at a variety of APA-accredited sites including university counseling centers, medical centers, VA hospitals, correctional institutions, community mental health centers, and mental health consortia.
 Some of our students have participated in the APA-accredited predoctoral internship program located in the Texas Tech University Student Counseling Center.
 Most of our students participate in internships which are located outside of the Lubbock area in Texas and throughout the United States.
 Historically, our program has experienced remarkable success with students obtaining internships in the nationally competitive Match process.
 In addition, many of our internship applicants receive offers from their first-ranked internship sites.
 However, as the number of applicants continues to increase each year, this process will become more challenging.
 One way in which we support or students is that we have designated faculty who work closely with students to help them prepare for internship by offering advice on Vita preparation, interviewing, site selection, etc. For a review of our internship admissions results, see our Student Admissions, Outcomes, and Other Data.